-If you are experiencing issues with your import template, we ask that you please make sure you are using the latest versions of our Import Templates, follow the instructions noted in the template, and review the below methods of troubleshooting before contacting Support.
+If you are experiencing import errors, please reference our article for Troubleshooting Import Template Errors.
+In addition, we ask that you please make sure you are using the latest versions of our Import Templates, follow the instructions noted in the template, and review our troubleshooting steps and FAQs below before contacting Support.

-If you need more fields than what the standard import template provides, such as those needed for fulfillment invoicing, use a Flex Header Import Template.
+If you need more fields than what the standard import template provides, such as those needed for fulfillment invoicing, or you have a specific workflow that requires customer users to edit transactions after upload, use a Flex Header Import Template.
 If not, we recommend you use the standard Order or Receipt Import Template for most cases.

 Can I import an order with no line items?